The beautiful logo is by local artist Freya Job

 farm, battery energy storage systems, landscaping and associated site works’ at

-873 Wallaces Gap Road, Ballalaba NSW 2622 is now open for public consultation
+873 Wallaces Gap Road, Ballalaba NSW 2622 was submitted in March.

 The DA application is being managed by QPRC